elnull/pandoc-acronyms/README.md

 	> pandoc --filter pandoc-acronyms document.md

-Unfortunately, pandoc does not allow to pass parameters to filter.
+Unfortunately, pandoc does not allow to pass parameters to filters.
 The acronym filter needs to load the acronyms from the data file.
 To work around this, the parameters to the filter can be passed in environment
 variables: